adreaisbad/NamelessMC-Install/README.md

 # NamelessMC Installation Script

+For more information about NamelessMC, check out https://namelessmc.com/

 **IMPORTANT: DO NOT USE THIS SCRIPT; IT HAS NOT BEEN COMPLETELY TESTED AND MAY CAUSE PROBLEMS.**

 ## What is the purpose of this script?